 U.S. Court of Appeals, Seventh Circuit

-Scott was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2021 in the fields of Energy Law and Environmental Law.
+Scott was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2023 in the fields of Energy Law and Environmental Law.
 Scott has been listed in Best Lawyers since 2007, and was the 2013 Rochester “Lawyer of the Year” in Environmental Law.

-Scott has been recognized for exceptional standing in the legal community in Chambers USA: America's Leading Lawyers for Business 2021 for Environment (New York and Upstate New York).
+Scott has been recognized as a “Senior Statespeople” in Chambers USA: America’s Leading Lawyers for Business 2022 for Environment (New York and New York (Upstate)).
 He has been recognized in Chambers USA since 2004.

 Scott was selected to the Upstate New York Super Lawyers list in 2007-2015.
 His primary areas of practice are environmental law; energy & natural resources law; and government relations law.